trustableai/trustableai.github.io/index.md

+A decentralized protocol of gathering with people get involved in the movement of building Trustable AI.

 ## About

-Trustable AI is a decentralized autonomous organization.
+Trustable AI is a decentralized autonomous organization on blockchain.
 Field of interests is Trust economy after AI becomes a juridical person.

 ### Hypothesis